chaseruskin/orbit/docs/src/tutorials/dependencies.md

 We've referenced it, now we have to use it!

-## Learning about ips
+## Learning about projects

-Your memory is a little foggy on what gates actually did, and what entities were available.
-Luckily, we can query for information through Orbit about ips and their design units.
+Your memory is a little foggy on what gates actually did, and what cores are available.
+Luckily, we can query for information through Orbit about projects and their cores.

-Let's remember what entities we have at our disposal.
+Let's remember what cores we have at our disposal.

 ```
 $ orbit info gates --units